Strong Storm Drenches Southern California. Here's When the Heaviest Rain Arrives

 The flood watch also impacts Orange County's coastal areas, inland areas, including Santa Ana, Anaheim, Garden Grove, Irvine, Orange, Fullerton and Mission Viejo, and the Santa Ana Mountains and foothills.

+In Santa Barbara County, evacuation warnings were issued for the Alisal, Cave and Thomas fire burn areas due to the possibility of flooding and heavy debris flows.
+The warnings could become evacuation warnings later Monday as the storm builds.

-Strong wind gusts of up to 70 mph were in the forecast for the Los Angeles County.
+Strong wind gusts of up to 70 mph were in the forecast for Los Angeles County mountains.
 The Antelope Valley was expected to see gusts up to 60 mph Monday.

 High surf was expected through Tuesday, with large waves on west-facing beaches.